cpatricia/hello-world/README.md

 # hello-world
 Test repository for BIMM 143 introduction to GitHub assignment

 Hello, Christina here.
-I will be graduating soon, and I hope this last project sails smoothly.
+I will be graduating soon, and I hope this last project sails smoothly